‘QAnon Shaman’ says he’s ‘wounded’ Trump didn’t pardon Capitol rioters

-Jacob Chansley, the man known as the “QAnon Shaman,” said in an interview released Thursday that he’s “wounded” that former President Trump did not pardon those who participated in the deadly Jan.
+, the man known as the “QAnon Shaman,” said in an interview released Thursday that he’s “wounded” that former President Trump did not pardon those who participated in the deadly Jan.
 6 Capitol riot.

-Mr. Chansley, the horn-helmeted, face-painted, shirtless rioter, told “60 Minutes+” reporter Laurie Segall that Mr. Trump should have pardoned the rioters.
+, the horn-helmeted, face-painted, shirtless rioter, told “60 Minutes+” reporter Laurie Segall that Mr. Trump should have pardoned the rioters.

-“I honestly believed and still believe that [Mr. Trump] cares about the Constitution, that he cares about the American people, and that’s also why and you know it wounded me so deeply and why it disappointed me so greatly that I and others did not get a pardon,” Mr. Chansley said.
+“I honestly believed and still believe that [Mr. Trump] cares about the Constitution, that he cares about the American people, and that’s also why and you know it wounded me so deeply and why it disappointed me so greatly that I and others did not get a pardon,” Mr. Chansley

-Federal prosecutors have charged Mr. Chansley with knowingly entered a restricted building without lawful authority and disorderly conduct on Capitol grounds.
+with knowingly entered a restricted building without lawful authority and disorderly conduct on Capitol grounds.
 He was transferred to a jail in Alexandria, Virginia, after refusing to eat food at a Washington detention center because it was not organic.

-Mr. Chansley had requested a pardon from Mr. Trump, but it was not granted.
+had requested a pardon from Mr. Trump, but it was not granted.
 Before leaving office, Mr. Trump issued a slew of pardons for former associates and others, but did not pardon any Capitol rioters.

 Still, Mr. Chansely says he remains loyal to the former president.